Train on the Namibia Safari by Luxury Train aboard Rovos Rail’s Pride of Africa journey

 Enjoy an early morning desert drive with breakfast in the vlei (dry marsh).
 The dunes of the Namib were created by sand carried by the wind from the coast.
 The sand here is over 5-million years old and is red due to its iron-oxide content.
 As the light changes during the day, so does the appearance of the dunes’ characteristic color, allowing for interesting photographs at any time.
 The wind in the Sossusvlei area blows from all directions causing the sand to form a star shape with multiple arms, hence the name “star dunes.”

-Rejoin the train for a delicious lunch, afternoon tea and dinner.
+Rejoin the train early evening for dinner.

-Day 7: Cheetah Conservation Project
+Day 9: Cheetah Conservation Project

 After a leisurely morning onboard the train, visit a cheetah conservation project in Otjiwarongo this afternoon.